 1) Bi-weekly format (traditional): twice a month, on Friday afternoons (2pm-9pm), and Saturday mornings (8am-1pm); some courses are organized over 3 consecutive full days; to be completed over 2 years

-2) Block format (concentrated model): 6 blocks of 3 modules (8.30am-5.30pm) with 6 online courses; to be completed over 2 years.
+2) Block format (concentrated model): 5 blocks of modules (8.30am-6.00pm) with 2 online courses per year; to be completed over 2 years.
 Ideal for international participants.